Skip to content

 Media

-• Expected data: power state, volume level, mute, current input source, picture mode
+Media Player Power on/off, volume, mute, input source power state, volume level, mute, current input, picture mode

 Appliances